goodyduru/goodyduru.github.io/_drafts/2024-04-11-what-i-learned-from-building-a-postgres-extension-in-rust.md

 }
 ```

-When you run this code, the Rust compiler will complain.
-It will complain irrespective of the fact that both structs are similar except for their names.
+When you run this code, the Rust compiler will throw an error.
+This error will occur despite both structs having the same fields.
 This is a good thing, but it might be a bit inconvenient.
-There are other ways you could achieve this, rather than using straight up casting.
-But what if you are working with library code or C code and you need to cast.
+There are other ways you could achieve this, rather than using straight-up casting.
+But what if you are working with library code or C code and need to cast?
 We can achieve it with pointers.
 Here's the above function rewritten to use pointers.

 ```rust
 unsafe fn convert_to_user(mut x: Person) {